alikessen/smart-bill-splitter/README.md

 - **JSON for Persistence**:
   The menu is stored in `menu.json`, allowing the application to load data at startup without hardcoding.

+- **Efficiency in Split by Item**:
+  Originally, the `split_by_item` function scanned the full list of ordered items every time a guest’s item key was matched.
+This was correct but inefficient for larger orders.
+  I refactored it to use a **lookup table** (`itemId-index -> MenuItem`) built once at the start.
+  - **Before**: O(Guests × Items × OrderedItems)
+  - **After**: O(Guests × Items) + O(OrderedItems) for preprocessing
+  This makes the function both faster and clearer, since it now follows three clear steps:
+  1. Build lookup for ordered items
+  2. Assign full and shared items to each guest
+  3. Apply proportional tax, service, and tip

 ---